ayylol/tree_modelling/README.md

 up the thickness of the branches lower on the tree.

 ## Building And Running
-This Program has only been tested on Linux.
+This Program has only been tested on Linux. imagemagick is required for screenshotting

 **To Build:** create a `build` folder, and run `cmake ..` and `make` while inside the `build` folder.